simon599/LLMsPracticalGuide/README.md

 * ChatCounselor: A Large Language Models for Mental Health Support.
 2023. [paper](https://arxiv.org/abs/2309.15461)
 * An overview of the features of chatbots in mental health: A scoping review.
 2019. [paper](https://www.sciencedirect.com/science/article/pii/S1386505619307166)
 * Tell me, what are you most afraid of?
 Exploring the Effects of Agent Representation on Information Disclosure in Human-Chatbot Interaction, 2023, [paper](https://link.springer.com/chapter/10.1007/978-3-031-35894-4_13)
-* 127
-A Brief Wellbeing Training Session Delivered by a Humanoid Social Robot: A Pilot Randomized Controlled Trial
+* A Brief Wellbeing Training Session Delivered by a Humanoid Social Robot: A Pilot Randomized Controlled Trial.
+2023. [paper](https://link.springer.com/article/10.1007/s12369-023-01054-5)
-* 56Real conversations with artificial intelligence: A comparison between human–human online conversations and human–chatbot conversations
+* Real conversations with artificial intelligence: A comparison between human–human online conversations and human–chatbot conversations.
+2015. [paper](https://www.sciencedirect.com/science/article/pii/S0747563215001247)

 ## 4. Challenges